"Just how far is a chef willing to go to win a cooking competition?"

 Deaf Composer: One of the regular sabotages features the exclusive right to taste food.
 Which means the others are, metaphorically, cooking blind.

 Deliberate Injury Gambit: One of the best strategies to use.
-The most common way this is done is to purposely lose the auction so that you get sabotaged and then use the sabotage to your advantage.
+The most common way this is done is to purposely lose the auction while driving up the price your opponent has to pay - so that you can use the sabotage to your advantage while taking away your opponent's cash for future sabotages.

 Do Not Try This at Home: Cutthroat Kitchen is actually one of the more dangerous cooking shows.
 It's unfortunate that the producers only put this warning at the end of the credits that scroll by very quickly.
 For example, cooking with a Weber Grill indoors or with a heat lamp?
 Do NOT attempt this at home without safety precautions.
 (As a matter of fact, don't even attempt to use a Weber Grill indoors.)